 The UK’s National Parks and Forest Holidays are working together on ‘National Park Futures’, a 5-year programme that will connect over 20,000 young people with nature.
 The aim is to inspire the next generation to care for and protect our precious National Parks, as well as improving their well-being through time spent in nature.

-Over the next 5 years, thanks to the partnership with Forest Holidays, ‘National Parks Futures’ will deliver at least 15 flagship education projects reaching 5,000 young people as well as covering the travel costs of an estimated 15,000 National Park visits for young people.
+Thanks to Forest Holidays, over the course of the partnership, ‘National Parks Futures’ will deliver at least 15 flagship education projects reaching 5,000 young people as well as covering the travel costs of an estimated 15,000 National Park visits for young people.

-‘National Parks Futures’ will support three projects that will see young people exploring and learning about the outdoors:
+In 2019 ‘National Parks Futures’ supported three projects that saw young people exploring and learning about the outdoors:

 Cairngorms National Park